Ashu-766/Data-Analytics--Customer-Segmentation/README.md

-# Data Analytics Customer Segmentation
+# Customer Segmentation for an Automobile Bike Company

 ## Goal of the project
 The objective of this project is to perform Customer Segmentation Analysis for an automobile bike company using an RFM (Recency, Frequency, Monetary) model.
 This behavior-based methodology classifies customers into segments based on their past purchase behaviors.
 The analysis identifies 11 distinct customer groups to target specific segments and boost sales revenue.
 A Sales Dashboard for Customer Segmentation was created using Tableau, with data quality assessment and analysis conducted in Excel.
 A <b>Sales Dashboard for Customer Segmentation</b> has been created using <b>Tableau</b>, with data quality assessment.